sbb-design-systems/sbb-angular/src/angular/button/button.md

 The standard variants of `sbb-button`, `sbb-secondary-button`, `sbb-frameless-button` and `sbb-link` and the lean variant of `sbb-link` have an indicator icon.
-This can be customized by using the `indicatorIcon` input.
+This can be customized by using the `svgIcon` input.
 Any registered SVG icon of the `SbbIconRegistry` can be used.

 See [here](/angular/icon-overview) for our available icons.